ECHibiki/Kissu-Feedback-and-Forms/README.md

 ## Support
 Help support Kissu and my development processes: https://ko-fi.com/kissu

-## Features
-Create, drag, drop, respond, view, edit or download(CSV and JSON) for forms with a single user login.
-Allows for file submissions. text submissions and a variety of input types.
-Do not need to know any HTML to use this service.

 ## Closing Remarks
   - In the future these test cases will either be augmented or new ones will be created